motopress/mphb-divi/readme.txt

 Just add and alter standard MotoPress Hotel Booking widgets like properties listing or the search availability form via Divi Builder blocks.
 Configure all settings by ticking the buttons, without manual tinkering with shortcodes.

 The Hotel Booking & Divi Integration plugin adds twelve major Hotel Booking shortcodes to the Divi Builder, while the system page shortcodes are left up to the theme styling.
+[Here is a detailed guide](https://motopress.com/blog/divi-theme-hotel-booking-wordpress/?utm_source=wp-org-divi-addon-page&utm_medium=text-link) on how to implement a reservation and property management system into the Divi theme.

 = Requirements =
 * Divi theme.